nus-tee3201/2019/programming/strings-workingWith/text.md

 <tip-box>

-:package: The code below shows how to use index and slice notations to get parts of a string.
+{{ icon_example }} The code below shows how to use index and slice notations to get parts of a string.

 <table>
 <tr>